crosstheages/public-data/patch-notes-arise.md

 - Character animations for Samia, Takeshi, and Ellie may fail to load properly in gravitational flux zones
 - Manual lock-on targeting is currently disabled on gamepad due to technical issues
 - Your character can be sometimes teleported to the boss platform during the QTE without being immune (you could be vulnerable due to creature snapping if you are in combat with)

-### Fixing focus for the next patch
-- Fixed Combo 2 and Ability 2 damages of the Water
-- Your character is now correctly immune during the QTE
-- The talent preview in the talent menu does not display correctly when using a mix of elements (this does not affect in-game behavior)
-- Character animations for Samia, Takeshi, and Ellie may fail to load properly in gravitational flux zones

 ## 0.1.0.4 patch